Euring banner

 Contents

-The Euring Databank collects copies of recovery records from bird ringing schemes throughout Europe.
+The Euring Data Bank holds copies of recovery records from bird ringing schemes throughout Europe.
 In the past, the emphasis was on birds ringed and later recovered dead.
 However, for many purposes such as survival analyses and studies of natal dispersal, recaptures or resightings of living birds are just as valuable.
 Recently, the number of live records has overtaken the number dead records.

 Details of the coding scheme that is used for these data can be found here.